Langilangi Haupeakui

-Langilangi Haupeakui (born 3 July 1989) is a United States international rugby union player who currently plays for the LA Giltinis of Major League Rugby (MLR).
+Langilangi Haupeakui (born 3 July 1989) is a United States international rugby union player who currently plays for Old Glory DC in Major League Rugby (MLR).
 His regular playing position is either No. 8 or Flanker.

+He previously played for the LA Giltinis in the MLR.

 Amateur career

 Haupeakui was born in San Mateo, California and played American football before playing rugby union at college.
 He played with Folau Niua at East Palo Alto Razorbacks.

 When not on Warriors duty, Haupeakui turned out for Stirling County.

 Professional career

 He was picked up by Sacramento Express for the inaugural PRO Rugby league in the United States.

-It was announced on 28 September 2016 that Haupeakui signed for Glasgow Warriors on a two-year deal, subject to visa and medical.
+It was announced on 28 September 2016 that Haupeakui signed for Glasgow Warriors on a two-year deal.
 He made his competitive debut for Glasgow on 28 October 2016 against Benetton Treviso at Scotstoun Stadium.
-Brian Alainu'uese also made his Warriors debut in the same match - Alain'uese replaced Tim Swinson on 51 minutes; and Haupeakui replaced Simone Favaro on 55 minutes.
-This gives Alainueuse a Glasgow Warrior No. 272 and Haupeakui a Glasgow Warrior No. 273.
+Haupeakui replaced Simone Favaro on 55 minutes.
+This gives Haupeakui a Glasgow Warrior No. 273.

-On 25 January 2017 it was announced that Haupeakui was released from Glasgow Warriors to return home to the USA for family reasons.
+On 25 January 2017 it was announced that Haupeakui was released from Glasgow Warriors to return home to the US for family reasons.